Here are some quick pointers on how to buy shares:

 - Overall wealth management

-To further simplify, a full-service broker will provide you personalized services and guide you to make the right investment decisions throughout your investment journey.
+To further simplify, a full-service broker will provide you with personalized services and guide you to make the right investment decisions throughout your investment journey.

 As the name goes, a discount broker provides limited services at a discounted or fixed rate.
 Ex: ₹ 15 per order.

 Discount brokers provide only a platform using which you can buy and sell financial instruments.
 They do not offer any personalized services or investment tips etc.

 As you can see clearly, a full-service broker provides a wide range of services compared to a discount broker.
-Well, all this comes with an extra cost.
+Well, all this comes at an extra cost.

 Full-service Brokers in India charge between 0.3 to 0.5% on turnover; on the other hand, Discount Brokers charge a fixed brokerage fee of ₹ 15 per order.